SystemsApproach/private5g/ran.rst

 Of course, it is the RAN element, through its published Service Model, that defines the relevant set of functions that can be activated, the variables that can be reported, and policies that can be set.
-While vendor-specific Service Models may be put forward, the O-RAN community is working on two vendor-agnostic Service Models.
+The O-RAN community is working on two vendor-agnostic Service Models.
 The first, called *Key Performance Measurement* (abbreviated *E2SM-KPM*), specifies the metrics that can be retrieved from RAN elements.
 The second, called *RAN Control* (abbreviated *E2SM-RC*), specifies parameters that can be set to control RAN elements.

-In simple terms, E2SM-KPM defines what values can be *read* from RAN elements and E2SM-RC defines what values can be *written* to RAN elements.
+In simple terms, E2SM-KPM defines what values can be *read* and E2SM-RC defines what values can be *written*.
 Because the available values can be highly variable across all possible devices, we can expect different vendors will support only a subset of the entire collection.
 This will limit the "universality" the O-RAN was hoping to achieve in an effort to break vendor lock-in, but that outcome is familiar to network operators who have been dealing with divergent *Management Information Bases (MIBs)* since the earliest days of the Internet.

 Finally, the xApp SDK, which is specific to the ONOS-based implementation, is currently little more than a "pass through" of the